Havana (Windhoek suburb): Way of life

-Criminals in Havana informal settlement
+Worldplace

+There is a well known worldplace in this suburb called Havana four way whereby many street vendors of Havana sell their goods.
+It's proposed that very soon the place will be provided with traffic lights.

+Crime rate

 Havana is one of the settlements with a high crime rate.
 The settlement has a high crime rate partially because too many shacks and households lack electricity, thus making it easy for criminals to carry out their activities.